AbiJays/Introduction-to-Lists/lists.md

 # Index

 Lists are used to collate objects together as a collection but how do we access those objects within our list?
 Well, this is where the ordered aspect of lists comes in.
-Lists are indexed, they are numbered and you can access what's written in the list at each index point so they are stored and saved in the order initialised and they cannot be shuffled around.
+Lists are indexed, they are numbered and you can access what's written in the list at each index point.
+List items are stored and saved in the order initialised and they cannot be shuffled around.
 Think less of a loose bag jostling your items around and more of a filing cabinet, with separate files containing the objects.

 To reference the index point and therefore the object stored at that index we use the variable name followed by opening square bracket and the index number for it but importantly, indexes start at 0.
+Which I will explain further but first let's see it in practice.

 ```python